a1tan/katacoda-scenarios/appofapps/step2.md

 This will install ArgoCD controllers to argocd namespace.

-Wait until all resources up and running:
+Wait until all resources up and running(It can take some time):

 `kubectl get pods -n argocd -w`{{execute}}